skraft-redhat/container_k8s_openshift_demo/k8s/KUBERNETES.md

 Let's just deploy the image first.

+- Have a look at a simple yaml

 - Deyploying the image: `kubectl apply -f deployment-1-replica.yaml`

 - Let's see whether instances have already been started: